-While everyone should be concerned about child and elder abuse and neglect, certain individuals are required by law to report suspected instances.
+While everyone should be concerned about child and elder abuse and neglect, law requires certain individuals to report suspected instances.
 In 2012, the Virginia General Assembly (SB 239) added "any person employed by a public or private institution of higher education" to the list of "mandated reporters" set out in §63.2-1509 of the Code of Virginia.
 Mandated reporters, including all Standard College faculty and staff, are those persons who in their professional or official capacity, are required to report instances of suspected child abuse and neglect to the local Social Service Department or to the Virginia Department of Social Services (DSS).
 The toll-free child abuse and neglect hotline 1-800-552-7096.